junxit/us-congress-bills-111/metadata.md

 - 2009-12-01 — Placed on the Union Calendar, Calendar No. 197.
 - 2009-12-01 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-344.
 - 2009-12-01 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-344.
+- 2009-12-02 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.